Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Introduction

 \section{Introduction}

-Global urbanization suggests that various challenges in cities, such as reducing heat stress and energy consumption, will become increasingly important in the future \citep{WCR2020}.
-The estimation of environmental conditions, such as wind speed and air temperature, is useful for addressing these challenges \citep{Yang+2023BAE}.
-For instance, architects are incorporating knowledge of micrometeorology, such as thermal airflow responses, into building designs for more comfortable thermal environments \citep{Lam+2021SCS, Hu+2023FAR}.
-Moreover, if winds around buildings can be predicted in real time, safe drone delivery could be realized \citep{Gianfelice+2022RE}, which would also be cost-effective and environmentally friendly \citep{Chiang+2019AE}.
-Computational Fluid Dynamics (CFD) simulations based on the laws of physics are vital tools for estimating the atmospheric state on microscales in cities \citep{Lam+2021SCS, Toparlar+2017RSER}.
-However, such simulations are computationally expensive due to the need for high spatial resolution, such as a few meters, to resolve buildings and streets \citep{Toparlar+2017RSER, Mirzaei2021SCS}.
-Reducing this computational burden would make CFD simulations more practical for various applications in urban areas \citep{Hu+2023FAR, Mirzaei2021SCS}.
+Global urbanization suggests that various challenges in cities, such as reducing heat stress and energy consumption, will become increasingly important in the future.
+The estimation of environmental conditions, such as air temperature and wind velocity, is useful for addressing these challenges \citep{Yang+2023BAE}.
+For instance, architects can incorporate micrometeorological knowledge, such as thermal airflow responses, into building designs to create more comfortable thermal environments \citep{Lam+2021SCS, Hu+2023FAR}.
+Moreover, if street-scale winds can be predicted in real time, safe drone delivery could be realized \citep{Gianfelice+2022RE}, which would also be cost-effective and environmentally friendly \citep{Chiang+2019AE}.
+Computational fluid dynamics (CFD) simulations based on physics are essential tools for estimating the atmospheric state \redA{at} microscales in urban areas \citep{Toparlar+2017RSER,Lam+2021SCS}.
+However, these simulations are computationally expensive due to the need for high spatial resolution, typically a few meters, to resolve buildings and streets \citep{Toparlar+2017RSER, Mirzaei2021SCS}.
+Reducing this computational burden would make CFD simulations more practical for various urban applications \citep{Mirzaei2021SCS,Hu+2023FAR}.